 Every app above shares one blind spot: they only see steps.
 A heavy gym session, a spin class, or a hard 5K earns almost nothing on any of them, because there are few extra steps to count.
 That is the gap Fitcoin fills.

-Fitcoin connects to Apple Health and Google Health Connect and reads everything your phone and watch already record (steps, workouts, heart rate, active energy) into one daily FitScore that converts into discounts and free items from 100+ fitness and wellness brands in the rewards marketplace.
+Fitcoin connects to Apple Health and Google Health Connect and reads everything your phone and watch already record (steps, workouts, heart rate, active energy) into one daily FitScore that converts into discounts and free items from fitness and wellness brands in the rewards marketplace.
+It also adds Sleep, Recovery and Energy insights, coaching, GPS run and cycle tracking, Leagues and challenges.
 There is no cash-out minimum to grind toward: rewards are claimable in days or weeks.
-For someone who trains three or four times a week, the redeemed value comfortably beats the $1–$6 the cash apps pay for steps alone.
+For someone who trains three or four times a week, the redeemed value comfortably beats the $1-$6 the cash apps pay for steps alone.
 If the gym is your thing, see how to get paid to go to the gym.

-Best for: people who lift, run, cycle, or take classes and want the whole workout rewarded, not just the steps.
+Best for: people who lift, run, cycle, or take classes and want the whole workout rewarded, with Recovery and Energy context and competition on top.

 The real trick: stack them